 To add additional contact information fields, simply click the Add Email Address, Add Phone or Add Address button to create another entry.
 Once multiple entries are created, you can sort the information by clicking Edit Order and dragging the rows into the correct order.

-Note: Faculty title can only be edited by select Wharton staff.
+Faculty titles can only be edited by select Wharton staff.
 Contact your department IT representatives if your title is displaying incorrectly.

 The biography section will control what appears in the Overview tab on the profile page.
 You are able to insert links, images and embed other media in this section.